TFF Pharmaceuticals Announces - GuruFocus.com

+Glenn Mattes to step down as Chief Executive Officer and as a Member of the Board of Directors

+Dr. Harlan F. Weisman, Vice Chairman of the Board, appointed as Interim Chief Executive Officer

-FORT WORTH, Texas, Nov.
-29, 2022 (GLOBE NEWSWIRE) -- TFF Pharmaceuticals, Inc. ( TFFP), a clinical-stage biopharmaceutical company focused on developing and commercializing innovative drug products based on its patented Thin Film Freezing (TFF) technology platform, today announced the closing of its previously announced underwritten offering of 10,675,001 shares of its common stock and warrants to purchase up to 5,337,501 shares of common stock.
-The total offering included 1,392,392 shares of common stock and warrants to purchase 696,196 shares of common stock as a result of the underwriters’ exercise of their option in full.
+FORT WORTH, Texas, Dec.
+05, 2022 (GLOBE NEWSWIRE) -- TFF Pharmaceuticals, Inc. ( TFFP), a clinical-stage biopharmaceutical company focused on developing and commercializing innovative drug products based on its patented Thin Film Freezing technology platform, today announced that Glenn Mattes will step down as Chief Executive Officer and Member of the Board of Directors.
+Dr. Harlan F. Weisman, Vice Chairman of the Board, has been appointed Interim Chief Executive Officer, effective December 5, 2022.

-The public offering price, before the underwriters’ discount and commissions, for each share of common stock and accompanying warrant was $1.15.
-All of the securities in the offering were sold by TFF Pharmaceuticals, Inc.

-The gross proceeds to TFF Pharmaceuticals from the offering are approximately $12.3 million, before deducting underwriting discounts, commissions and other offering expenses.
-TFF Pharmaceuticals intends to use the net proceeds from the offering for clinical trials, research and development, working capital and general corporate purposes
+“On behalf of the entire Board of Directors and our shareholders, I would like to thank Glenn for his leadership and accomplishments,” said Dr. Aaron Fletcher, TFF Pharmaceuticals’ Chairman of the Board.
+“During Glenn’s tenure, TFF Pharmaceuticals completed its IPO financing, advanced two proprietary pipeline candidates into clinical testing, and began collaborations with many of the leading global biotechnology and pharmaceuticals companies.
+Under his leadership, Thin Film Freezing applications have expanded, and the platform is now recognized as a promising, next-generation technology in drug delivery.
+We thank Glenn for helping TFF Pharmaceuticals, and we wish him well in his future endeavors.”

+“I would like to thank the dedicated employees of TFF Pharmaceuticals for having the opportunity and privilege to work with all of you over the last five years on a truly unique and innovative technology that could have a great impact on many patients,” said Glenn Mattes.
+“I am confident that under Harlan’s leadership, this mission will continue, and I look forward to helping the Board in any way during this transition period for the Company.”

 Safe Harbor

-This press release contains forward-looking statements regarding the intended use of proceeds from the offering.
-Forward-looking statements involve known and unknown risks, uncertainties and other factors that could cause actual results to differ materially, including those risks disclosed in the section “Risk Factors” included in the final prospectus supplement filed with the SEC on November 18, 2022.
+This press release contains forward-looking statements regarding TFF Pharmaceuticals, Inc., including, the benefits of the Company’s TFF platform and the Company’s plans to add to its existing pipeline of product candidates.
+Those forward-looking statements involve known and unknown risks, uncertainties and other factors that could cause actual results to differ materially.
+Among those factors are: (i) the risk that the Company may not be able to successfully conclude clinical testing or obtain pre-market approval of any of its dry powder product candidates, (ii) no drug product incorporating the TFF platform has received FDA pre-market approval or otherwise been incorporated into a commercial drug product, (iii) the Company has no current agreements or understandings with any large pharmaceutical companies for the development of a drug product incorporating the TFF Platform, (iv) the risk that the Company will not be able to conclude a long-term commercial agreement with any third-party, and (vi) those other risks disclosed in the section “Risk Factors” included in the Company’s Quarterly Report on Form 10-Q filed with the SEC on November 14, 2022.
 TFF Pharmaceuticals cautions readers not to place undue reliance on any forward-looking statements.
-The Company does not undertake, and specifically disclaims any obligation, to update or revise such statements to reflect new circumstances or unanticipated events as they occur.
+TFF Pharmaceuticals does not undertake, and specifically disclaims, any obligation to update or revise such statements to reflect new circumstances or unanticipated events as they occur, except as required by law.

 Bill Begien